talentnest/talentnest-api-docs/source/includes/_webhooks.md

 }
 ```

-The Applicant Hired webhook will be sent evey time a job candidate has been successfully hired in TalentNest.
+The Applicant Hired webhook will be sent every time a job candidate has been successfully hired in TalentNest.